 Protein is typically found in animal products but a lot of other foods can also provide the levels of protein you need.
+For example, there are now many different types of protein powders for women and men made from pea, hemp, casein and rice, amongst others, that offer great animal-free protein and amino acids.
 Amino acids are the building block of protein, which is the building block for muscle mass.
 Our bodies don’t store amino acids, which is why it’s important to eat sufficient amounts of protein, as it helps the body to fuel muscle mass.

 How much protein should you eat?

 The amount of protein you need in your diet is dependent upon your weight and your fitness goals.
 Each gram of protein is the equivalent of around 4 calories.
 Adults generally need around 0.8g-1g of protein per kilo of body weight, per day.
 For the average woman, this means around 45g and for men it is 55g, but this is just a rough guide.

 This is equal to around 2 portions of meat, fish, nuts or tofu every day.
 A portion should fit in the palm of your hand.